krobelus/rate-experiments/README.md

 3. Redundant Reason Deletions
 =============================

+Here we clarify which reason deletions are actually problematic.

 Deleting a reason clause generally shrinks the trail.
 However, if, and only if there is another clause that can act as reason for the same literal at some point during unit propagation, then the set of literals in the trail does not change.
-We call this special case a *redundant reason deletion*, and the other case a *non-redundant reason deletion* Note that the term *unit deletion* comprises deletions of any unit clause, that is, reason deletions and other deleted units that were not propagating.
+We call this special case a *redundant reason deletion*, and the other case a *non-redundant reason deletion*.
+An simple example for a redundant reason deletion would be the deletion of a size-one reason clause that occurs twice in the formula.

+Note that the term *unit deletion* comprises deletions of any unit clause, that is, reason deletions and other deleted units that were not propagating.
-An simple example for a redundant reason deletion would be the deletion of a size-one clause that occurs twice in the formula.

 A proof of unsatisfiability generated by a SAT solver should not contain any non-redundant reason deletions.
-Other current checkers can report unit deletions and reason deletions but they do not distuingish between redundant and non-redundant reason deletions.
+Other current checkers can report unit deletions and reason deletions but they do not distinguish between redundant and non-redundant reason deletions.
 Our tool also outputs the number of non-redundant reason deletions [^reason-deletions-shrinking-trail].
 This might be useful to sanity-check SAT solvers' proof generation procedures.

-Given a proof without non-redunant reason deletions, checkers for *operational* and *specified* DRAT behave exactly the same way.
+Given a proof without non-redundant reason deletions, checkers for *operational* and *specified* DRAT behave exactly the same way.

-[^reason-deletions-shrinking-trail]: The are called `reason deletions shrinking trail` in the output of `rate`.

 4. Solvers
 ==========